wsrn829/wsrn829/README.md

   - One remote Netlify repository;
   - Three PostgreSQL databases on Heroku.

   I have a comprehensive understanding of its wireframe, backend and frontend code, database interactions via SQL commands from the terminal, and CI/CD processes.
+I also have experience with Task Scheduling and Distributed Task Processing using Celery and Redis.
 In essence, I am well-versed in all aspects of this application.

   <img width="600" alt="dealerdashboard" src="https://github.com/wsrn829/wsrn829/assets/67284951/9725b478-345e-464a-beb9-a206e55943e6">